The Thick of It: Legacy

 The Thick of It has often been ranked as one of the greatest TV shows of all time.
-In 2019, The Guardian ranked it the 4th greatest show of the 21st century, with Phil Harrison writing that the "craven, idiotic likes of Peter Mannion and Nicola Murray would be paragons of probity and wisdom in today’s parliamentary landscape.
-But at the time, Armando Iannucci’s scabrous comedy felt like an indictment of everything wrong with the spin and cynicism of British politics."
-Empire included it at #81 on their list of "The 100 Best TV Shows Of All Time", calling it "one of the sharpest, fastest-witted comedies ever, skewering Britain's political class via a tornado of creative cursing."
-Digital Spy readers voted it the 66th greatest show of the 21st century.
-The following year, BBC Culture polled 206 "critics, journalists, academics and industry figures" from around the world to compile the 100 greatest television series of the 21st century; The Thick of It came in at #20.
-The website also selected it as one of 25 shows that defined the century, with Turkish film critic Ali Arikan writing:The early part of the new century was marked by a heinous trend of "new optimism" in US comedy, where spiritual redemption was available to even the least deserving.
+In 2019, The Guardian ranked it the fourth-greatest show of the 21st century, with Phil Harrison writing that the "craven, idiotic likes of Peter Mannion and Nicola Murray would be paragons of probity and wisdom in today's parliamentary landscape.
+But at the time, Armando Iannucci's scabrous comedy felt like an indictment of everything wrong with the spin and cynicism of British politics."
+Empire included it at No. 81 on their list of "The 100 Best TV Shows Of All Time", calling it "one of the sharpest, fastest-witted comedies ever, skewering Britain's political class via a tornado of creative cursing."
+Digital Spy readers voted it the 66th-greatest show of the 21st century.
+The following year, BBC Culture polled 206 critics, journalists, academics and industry figures from around the world to compile the 100 greatest television series of the 21st century; The Thick of It came in at No. 20.
+The website also selected it as one of 25 shows that defined the century, with Turkish film critic Ali Arikan writing:The early part of the new century was marked by a heinous trend of "new optimism" in U.S. comedy, where spiritual redemption was available to even the least deserving.
 On the opposite end of the spectrum was The Thick of It, Armando Iannucci's caustic UK satire, the central premise of which was that everyone involved in government were contemptible halfwits interested purely in self-preservation.
 Showcasing ever more inventive ways in which powerless politicians and useless civil servants can create monumental crises out of molehills, the show made a star of Peter Capaldi (years after he had won an Oscar for a short film he directed), whose scathing spin doctor Malcolm Tucker frantically rampaged through Westminster like a foul-mouthed Godzilla.
-Any faith in politics was confidently and certainly rebuked.Many commentators have written about the show's continued relevance in the years following its final series.
-In 2016, NME publsihed an article titled "Eight Times Brexit Made British Politics Look Like The Thick Of It".
-The following year, Ianucci revived Malcolm Tucker for a 4-page Brexit debate against Alan Partridge (another character he'd co-created) for The Big Issue.
+Any faith in politics was confidently and certainly rebuked.

+Many commentators have written about the show's continued relevance in the years following its final series.
+In 2016, NME published an article titled "Eight Times Brexit Made British Politics Look Like The Thick of It".
+The following year, Ianucci revived Malcolm Tucker for a 4-page Brexit debate against Alan Partridge (another character he co-created) for The Big Issue.
 Gavin Haynes wrote in Vice in 2019:Time and again, The Thick of It led and reality fell in behind.
-Eighteen months after “Do you know what it’s like to clean up your own mother’s piss?” we had The Gillian Duffy Incident.
+Eighteen months after "Do you know what it's like to clean up your own mother's piss?" we had The Gillian Duffy Incident.
 Nick Clegg used to bang on about "alarm clock Britain".
 Season four's Nicola Murray had her own target market: "the quiet bat-people".
 Murray's came first.
 The term "omnishambles", coined on the show in 2009, leapt from the screen into politics after George Osborne's flaky 2012 budget.
-By the following year, Malcolm Tucker's phrase had entered the OED.Adam Miller, writing for Herald Scotland, wrote that it has become a "cliche" to compare modern political developments to the show, noting: "rarely has a Tory story in the last few years not led to ‘The Thick of It’ trending on Twitter."
-Collider's Joe Hoeffner wrote in 2022: "Just as any vaguely dystopian technological development is compared to an episode of Black Mirror, people can’t help but wonder what Malcolm Tucker would have to say whenever someone in Whitehall makes a fool of themselves, which, in recent years, is more or less on a daily basis."
+By the following year, Malcolm Tucker's phrase had entered the OED.

+Adam Miller, writing for Herald Scotland, wrote that it "has become a cliche" to compare modern political developments to the show, noting: "rarely has a Tory story in the last few years not led to The Thick of It trending on Twitter."
+Collider's Joe Hoeffner wrote in 2022: "Just as any vaguely dystopian technological development is compared to an episode of Black Mirror, people can't help but wonder what Malcolm Tucker would have to say whenever someone in Whitehall makes a fool of themselves, which, in recent years, is more or less on a daily basis."